cs-ed/edtech-plan-afrewin/README.md

 * Special Education - 10.5%
 * Homeless Youth (McKinney-Vento) - 7.2%

 The District has invested in providing chromebooks to each students.
 Each campus is outfitted with wireless access points in each classroom and most of the common areas.
 Students are able to access their Google apps and the internet while at school, in any class or common area they may be in.
-Unfortunately, there are a number of students who do not have access at home, due to lack of availability for people who live away from the city or a family's inability to afford the cost.
+Unfortunately, there are a number of students who do not have internet access at home; there is a lack of availability for people who live away from the city and some families cannot afford its cost.

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the